Hayley Lake

 Further information

-Do I need to have a 'goal' before coming to counselling? - If you have a goal in mind that you would like to achieve then that’s great, we can work towards this together by exploring your thoughts and feelings and helping you to find new coping strategies to reach your goal/s.
-However, sometimes it’s hard to know what goals you have straight away so early on into counselling, but don’t worry because this is something we can work on together during your sessions.
+Do I need to have a 'goal' before coming to counselling? - If you have a goal in mind that you would like to achieve then that’s great, we can work towards this together by exploring your thoughts and feelings and by helping you to find new coping strategies to reach your goal/s.
+However, it's sometimes hard to know exactly what goals you have straight away, but don’t worry because this is something we can work on together during your sessions.